 I lived in London for over ten years, and still go back a lot.
 But one thing I’ve noticed since I moved away is how expensive it can be.
 Attraction tickets, meals out, a few drinks – they all start to add up.
 London is an amazing city though with so much to see and do – from museums to markets, parks to pubs – so don’t let the cost of visiting put you off.
 In my years in London I picked up lots of tips about what to see and do without breaking the bank, and more importantly what not to do.
 Here are some of my top tips for making the most of London on a budget.

 Read more: Alternative things to do in London

 Things to do in London on a budget

 One of the easiest and best things you can do in London on a budget is wander around and see the sights (weather permitting).
 London is a huge city, but its centre is pretty walkable and you can see a lot within a fairly small area.
 One of my favourite walks is along the Thames, following Southbank from opposite the Houses of Parliament, past London icons like the London Eye, Tate Modern, Shakespeare’s Globe, HMS Belfast and ending up at Tower Bridge.

-There are also plenty of parks to explore.
+There are also plenty of parks in London to explore.
 You can row in the Serpentine lake in Hyde Park, visit the rose garden in Regent’s Park, spot the royal palaces at St James’ Park, take a dip in the pools on Hampstead Heath or hang out with the deer in Richmond Park.
 There are plenty of smaller green spaces tucked around the city too that make a good lunchtime picnic stop.